 Te Haratau – lifting the quality of NZ's physical learning environments

-The Government has set a target of all schools providing quality learning environments by 2030 to enable ākonga and teachers to thrive in environments that support their success.
-To achieve this goal, we have developed a model that will measure and assess the ‘quality’ of learning environments.
+The Ministry has a target of all schools providing quality learning environments by 2030 to enable ākonga and teachers to thrive in environments that support their success.
+To achieve this goal, we have developed a model that will measure and assess the quality of learning environments.
 This is our Te Haratau programme.

 Te Haratau video transcript